shapesinc/api-examples/examples/social/shape-teams/README.md

 1. Create an Azure Web App
 2. Configure the application settings with the same environment variables from your `.env` file
 3. Deploy your code using Azure DevOps, GitHub Actions, or the Azure CLI
-4. Or Simply go to Settings>Channels> Microsoft Teams
+4. Or Simply go to Settings>Channel> Microsoft Teams

 ## Usage